Acry/SDL-Ball/docs/Game/Intro.md

 ## Breakout

 Atari 2600, 1976

 https://atari.com/pages/breakout?srsltid=AfmBOorhHtA2S0oXoYLhtrpe8O4zG_ldgQn9MUzpIRjFNIrOektR3S-B

-Breakout is an arcade video game developed and published by Atari, Inc.[7] and released on May 13, 1976.[2]
+Breakout is an arcade video game developed and published by Atari, Inc. and released on May 13, 1976.
 Breakout was released in Japanese arcades by Namco.
 The game was designed by Nolan Bushnell and Steve Bristow and prototyped via discrete logic chips by Steve Wozniak with assistance from Steve Jobs.